Are you avoiding art business tasks because you “don’t feel like it?”

 - Following up with a buyer

-Perhaps a few questions might help get you past the struggle.
+If you are doing this alone without the support of a coach or community, perhaps considering a few questions might help get you past the struggle.

 Examine Your Resistance